Probate property sales are challenging – take some time to get familiar with the inheritance process.

 The House Specifications.

-The Miami-Dade County property appraiser allows you to search by address, owner name, and folio number.
+Local property appraiser websites (for example – the Miami-Dade County property appraiser) allows you to search by address, owner name, and folio number.
 Information available includes living area, use, bedroom/bathroom, floors, lot size, year built, zoning, just market values, assessed values, sales history, and features.

 This info helps compare the probate house to other nearby properties (the “neighborhood fit”) and recent sales and active listings (the “comps”).